 But the summer sun can be every bit as dangerous to a puppy as frostbitten toes.
-Here are a few tips for keeping your puppy safe while still enjoying all the fun summer has to offer.
+Here are a few tips for prioritizing summer puppy safety while still enjoying all the fun summer has to offer.

 Although puppies are balls of energy, they don’t need nearly as much exercise as adults.
 While there’s no absolute minute count for how much exercise a puppy needs (it varies by age and breed), 15 to 20 minutes twice a day in the first few months should suffice.
 But with soaring summer temperatures, even that much time outside can be too much.